ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The act of taking the first step is what separates the winners from the losers. — Brian Tracy
+> **Citacao:** No one can confidently say that he will still be living tomorrow. — Euripides

 fim do arquivo